DanielJunghans/danieljunghans.github.io/_pages/about.md

 news: false
 social: true
 ---
 I am a second year finance student at Michigan State University's [Broad College of Business](https://broad.msu.edu/).
-My current interests lie in machine learning, securities research, and portfolio management.
+My current interests lie in machine learning, capital markets, and capital budgeting.

 While attending Michigan State University, I have learned about machine learning and artificial neural networks(ANN) through my work as a research assistant.
 I am currently working in the [National Science Foundation's BEACON Center for the Study of Evolution in Action](https://www3.beacon-center.org/) under the supervision of Dr. Charles Ofria.